-The main study parameter is the increase in cycle endurance time after pulmonary rehabilitation.
+The main study parameter is the increase in cycle endurance time after completion of the PR program and 6 months after completion of the PR program.

 Secondary outcome

 Secondary study parameters are changes in 6-min walking distance (6MWD), increase in training intensity, oxygen saturation, heart rate, Borg scores for dyspnoea and fatigue, lung function, health status and the number of exacerbations and hospitalizations.
 Long term outcome measures for the follow-up period are lung function, cycle endurance time, daily symptoms and the number of exacerbations and hospitalizations.